 I usually open sessions only for the two exams of Robotics II (code 1021883, 6 credits) and Robotica II (code 1022120, 6 credits).
 For any other situation please contact me in advance.

-Registrations to exams for all sessions of the academic year 2016/17 are open since October 31, 2016:
+Registrations to exams for all sessions of the academic year 2017/18 are open on Infostud since October 26, 2017:

 - I session: written part, January 11, 2018, 9:00, room B2 (registration closes on January 4, 2018)

 - II session: written part, February 5, 2018, 9:00, room B2 (registration closes on January 29, 2018)